xtendui/xtendui/src/gatsby/markdown/components/extensions/slider/option-js.md

 </div>

 [[notePrimary]]
 | Auto doesn't run if the slider is `display: none`.
-Start it manually when visible when using [slider events](/components/extensions/slider/api#trigger).
+Start it manually when visible using [slider events](/components/extensions/slider/api#trigger).

 Use the [api](/components/extensions/slider/api#listen) and listen to events to make auto progress indicators.